johnwesleyquintero/sellsmart-hub/docs/dev-free-tools.md

 ## Technical Details

 *   The implementation uses React as the front-end framework and Shadcn UI components for styling.
-*   The `parseBuildReport` function uses regular expressions to extract relevant information from the build report.
+*   The `parseBuildReportApp` function uses regular expressions to extract relevant information from the build report.
 *   The `formatAsMarkdown` function uses template literals to format the parsed report as a Markdown string.
 *   The Clipboard API is used to copy the Markdown string to the clipboard.